Melissa Wei-Tsing Inouye

 Ph.D., Harvard University, Department of East Asian Languages and Civilizations

 Melissa Wei-Tsing Inouye grew up in Costa Mesa, California and attended university at Harvard College in Cambridge, Massachusetts.
-Her forthcoming book (China and the True Jesus: Miraculous Community in Modern China, Oxford University Press, January 2019) examines the history of the True Jesus Church, a native Chinese Pentecostal church, in the context of China's tumultuous twentieth century.
+Her book, China and the True Jesus: Miraculous Community in Modern China, (Oxford University Press, January 2019), examines the history of the True Jesus Church, a native Chinese Pentecostal church, in the context of China's tumultuous twentieth century.
 She is currently working on the history of women who played a role as lecturers in Confucian popular morality societies in Republican China, as well as on studying flows of charismatic discourse within global Mormonism.
-Dr Inouye is an Associate Editor of the Mormon Studies Review and the creator of the research network website www.globalmormonstudies.org.
-Dr Inouye has taught Chinese history and Asian history at California State University Los Angeles and Loyola Marymount University, and American religious history at the University of Hong Kong.
+Dr Inouye is the founder of the Global Mormon Studies Research Network and creator of the network website www.globalmormonstudies.org.

 Research | Current